 ² Source: Deutsches IVF-Register e.V.

 GO!
 Express & Logistics is Europe’s largest independent provider of express and courier services.
 The global partner network was established in 1984 and currently comprises over 100 GO! stations in Europe.
-Around 1,400 employees and 1,200 couriers work every day to enable the transport of more than 7.5 shipments per year.
+Around 1,400 employees and 1,700 drivers and couriers work every day to enable the transport of more than 8 million shipments per year.

 Under the motto “beyond limits”, GO! offers a comprehensive portfolio of logistics solutions ranging from regional courier transportation and global express shipping of goods, documents and extremely time-critical consignments to sensitive shipments or complex customer requirements.
 Its services also include tailored supply chain solutions and extensive value-added services 365 days a year and around the clock.